 Allow adequate time for your run

-When running to work with a backpack, it’s likely that you’ll want to run at a steady pace, instead of going all out.
+When running with a backpack, it’s likely that you’ll want to run at a steady pace, instead of going all out.

 So ensure you plan your route effectively and allow adequate time so you don’t arrive late for work.